 AICL underwrote mostly UK motor business during the year.
 Business is written via capacity made available to Managing General Agency ("MGA") partners.
-AICL also underwrote a small amount of legal expenses cover in the United Kingdom during the year (4% of premium).
+AICL also underwrote a small amount of legal expenses cover in the United Kingdom during the year (3% of premium) as well as a small book of pet insurance business in the UK (0.5% of premium), which commenced in

+March of 2023.
 A small book of property facultative reinsurance was put into run off at the end of 2021.

-The Company's growth during the year was achieved by expanding further one particular MGA arrangement as well as onboarding on new UK motor MGA arrangement in October 2022.
-In early 2022, one long standing MGA entered receivership.
-The Company is now focused on aiding an orderly run off of the existing claims.
-The Company reports an underwriting profit of £1.5 million for the year (2021 - £1.5 million).
+The Company's growth during the year was achieved by expanding further one particular MGA arrangement as well as general rate increases throughout the UK motor market.
+The Company reports an underwriting profit of £2.9 million for the year (2022 - £1.5 million).